Skip to content

 Grizzly Migration Pattern Monitoring throughout the Chilcotin Ark

 This study will assess where grizzlies range.
-Knowing migration routes means we can reduce human-wildlife conflicts by knowing where grizzlies will be at certain times of the year and sharing this with the public.
+Knowing grizzly migration pattern routes means we can reduce human-wildlife conflicts by knowing where grizzlies will be at certain times of the year and sharing this with the public.

 Plant Pollen Analysis of Glaciers